You expect a beautiful smile with beautiful teeth from orthodontic treatment. But, What to do if you have gaps in teeth after braces?

 3. Gaps persist even after gap correction treatment

-If you still have the problem after the removal of braces, it’s due to not wearing a retainer properly after braces removal.
+If you still have the spacing after the removal of braces, it’s due to not wearing a retainer correctly after the braces are off.

 Teeth have a tendency to return to their previous position even after braces treatment.
 So, we have to use a retainer to prevent this from happening.